Unitarian Church of South Australia: Shady Grove

-In 1858, British immigrant John Monk and his sons set about built a school on a Shady Grove property, near Hahndorf in the Adelaide Hills.
+In 1858, British immigrant John Monks and his sons set about building a school on a Shady Grove property, near Hahndorf in the Adelaide Hills.
 Later, this building and the surrounding land, including a cemetery, were gifted to the Unitarian Church of South Australia and converted into a branch chapel.
 On Christmas Eve 1865, the Rev. J. Crawford Woods, from the larger church, officiated at an opening event.
 From the chapel's founding in 1865 to 1881, Francis Duffield was the first official lay leader of the Shady Grove congregation.

-Today, the property is heritage listed with the South Australia Heritage Register.
+Today, the property is listed on the South Australia Heritage Register.
 The property remains primarily virgin scrub and grows many wildflowers.
-A dedicated team of bush care workers meet regularly to maintain the property.
+A team of bush care workers meet regularly to maintain the property.
 The Shady Grove chapel is still used regularly by a small but active congregation.

 Recent years

 In the twentieth century, the fortunes of the congregation fluctuated, largely depending on the resident minister.
 Rev George Hale, while highly regarded for his integrity and oratory, alienated many for his pacifist stance during WWII.
-The Wakefield Street church, one of Adelaide’s more impressive religious buildings in its day, became in the 1960s increasingly expensive to maintain by the diminishing congregation, and the congregation decided to divest itself of the valuable property and move to more suitable premises in the suburbs.
+The Wakefield Street church, one of Adelaide's more impressive religious buildings in its day, became in the 1960s increasingly expensive to maintain so the congregation decided to move to a more suitable premises in the suburbs.
 The property was sold to the South Australian Public Service Association in 1971, and the building demolished in 1973.

-New church premises in suburban Norwood, South Australia, including an adjoining manse for the minister, were designed by architect Eric von Schramek in 1970.
+The new Meeting House in suburban Norwood, South Australia, with an adjoining manse for the minister, was designed by architect Eric von Schramek in 1970.
 The stained glass windows and the organ from the old church were incorporated into the interior decoration of the new building.
+Weekly Sunday morning services are held at the Norwood Meeting House.

 The congregation removed "Christian" from the church's name in 1977.
 As of 2018, the congregation holds two services per week and engages in community outreach, particularly focused on social justice issues.
-At the 2011 census, there were 435 Unitarian Universalist adherents in South Australia, as compared to 213 in 2006.
-Experiencing a significant growth of 104.2% in these years, Unitarian Universalism was the 7th fastest growing religion in South Australia as of 2011.
-At this time, a third of Australia's Unitarian Universalists resided in South Australia.
+At the 2021 census, there were 830 Unitarian Universalist adherents in Australia, of whom about one third reside in South Australia.